George Don (British Army officer): Governor of Jersey and Gibraltar

 In 1805 Don's colonelcy was transferred to the 96th Regiment of Foot.
 In 1806 he was made Lieutenant Governor of Jersey, a post he maintained for the entire duration of the Napoleonic Wars.
 In Jersey, he built roads and defences, organised local militia and built up a strong relationship with the local community.
 His tenure there was only briefly broken in 1809 when he was attached to the ill-fated Walcheren Expedition to command the withdrawal of thousands of desperately sick men.

 In 1814, after lengthy service on Jersey, Don became a full General and took the post of Governor of Gibraltar.
 Finding Gibraltar in the grip of yellow fever, he used his experience from past commissions to organise and build an effective sanitation system in the territory, including a clean water supply, a new hospital and the Alameda Botanic Gardens park.

 Don's stay in Gibraltar also included several other innovations including the first police force, the forerunner of the Royal Gibraltar Police, the main courthouse, updated defences and a network of roads connecting the peninsula with the Spanish hinterland.
 During his 17-year stay in Gibraltar, Don became very popular and was effectively governor except for 1821–25, when Lord Chatham was in Gibraltar.
-He was in charge of Gibraltar as Lieutenant-Governor whilst the title of Governor was held by the absentee Duke of Kent until his death in 1820, followed by the Earl of Chatham.
+He was in charge of Gibraltar as Lieutenant-Governor while the title of Governor was held by the absentee Duke of Kent until his death in 1820, followed by the Earl of Chatham.

 Later life

 Don also served as the colonel of the 36th Regiment of Foot and the 3rd Regiment of Foot during his time in Gibraltar.
 He retired in late 1831 as a Knight Grand Cross of the Order of the Bath and a Knight Grand Cross of the Royal Guelphic Order for his extensive service as a military officer and colonial governor and was given the retirement posting of Governor of Scarborough Castle.
 He did not return to England however.
 He died of influenza on 17 January 1832 and was buried in the new English Church (later the Cathedral of the Holy Trinity, Gibraltar) which he had had built during his time as Governor.
 Cape Don, at the tip of the Cobourg Peninsula, Northern Territory, Australia, is named after him.
+The MV Cape Don is in turn named after the lighthouse.